Visa Money Arrival Vaccinations

 Tourist Visa VOA

-The following basic documents will be required at the Port of Entry:
+The following basic documents will be required at the Port of Entry if you want to buy the visa at the airport:

 The fee is to be paid in cash or by card.
 If you don't have the exact amount of banknotes needed, the officers return the remaining money in IDR (Indonesian Rupiah).